How to Configure Instagram Settings on Your WordPress Website (Part 3)

+We hope you already know how to embed Instagram post on WordPress.
 Embedding Instagram feeds on your website gives you a lot of advantages.
 You have a platform to engage with global audiences.
-Moreover, the user-generated contents and social proofs solidify the brand’s authenticity.
+Moreover, the user-generated content and social proofs solidify the brand’s authenticity.

 In this last part of our Instagram configuration tutorial, we’ll guide you on how you can display your social feeds on your WordPress website.

 How to configure Instagram settings

 Instagram has long passed being called just a social platform.
 Whether it is a small business or a big corporation, Instagram poses a potential market to the brands.
 However, you also need a social media tool to utilize that.

 And WP Social Ninja is the plugin that lets you configure Instagram settings on your website within a few minutes.
 Let’s see how it works!